logandaniels/logandaniels.github.io/content/blog/synergy.md

 I went from having one insufficient motivation to run, to having *five separate reasons* motivating me to go for my run each day.
 Running went from not clearly worth it, to extremely worth it and feeling like an absolute life hack.

 Not only does synergy amp up the motivation, but it also buys you more of your most priceless resource: time.
 If I can socialize while also running, I've sort of bought back 30 minutes of my day if I would have otherwise spent 30 minutes running and then 30 minutes socializing.
-It might sound weird quantifying it like this, but if you enjoy the exercise/socialization as much if not more than you would have alone, you really do have a sum that's greater than its pats.
+It might sound weird quantifying it like this, but if you enjoy the exercise/socialization as much if not more than you would have alone, you really do have a sum that's greater than its parts.
 1+1=3!

 Another quick example: learning Chinese.
 I wanted to spend time learning a language, and I had some Chinese experience and had enjoyed it.
 Wait, I have Chinese workers -- I can chat with them and it'll be fun, and improve my abilities, and make studying feel even more rewarding.
 I've also been wanting to take more trips -- I can visit Taiwan, and I'll be able to both utilize and improve my Chinese skills.
 Triple the motivation, just like that.